 Top Benefits of MEAN Stack for Web App Development

-The Top Benefits of MEAN Stack for Web App Development
+Web App Development: The Top Benefits of MEAN Stack for Web App

-By now, you’ve probably heard of something called the MEAN Stack: a development framework that’s swept through established tech giants and small startups alike the past five years.
+By now, you’ve probably heard of something called the MEAN Stack.
+A web app development framework that’s swept through established tech giants and small startups alike the past five years.
 In case you’re unaware, a stack just refers to any combination of application or programming tool sets used in combination.
 MEAN is the pet-name for the development stack consisting of Mongoose, Express, Angular, and Node.

 Java Script Object Notation, also known as JSON, is used for both Angular and Node.
 Additionally, the relational database framework, MongoDB, saves information in a JSON-friendly and readable format.
 For all you developers sitting in the back, can I hear you say: “No tricky integration problems!”.

 That’s right, developers.
 MEAN is totally free and no expensive licensing requirements are necessary, either for the hobbyist of the mega tech company.
 In contrast with other development environments, such as Oracle’s soon-to-be-monetized Java 11, MEAN is highly cloud-compatible and can be adopted with no start-up costs.
 As companies continue to grow, there doesn’t need to be any concern about the cost scalability of employing the MEAN stack.